thisismiller/blog-book/simulation/src/buggify.md

 ##### Damage Control

 As a last note on `BUGGIFY`, the goal of fault injection testing is to cause chaos, and then enforce that the system can correctly recover.
-We random background fault injection, we need to define a point in time where the goal of the test becomes more about allowing the system to recover and end the test, than causing chaos.
+As the fault injection occurs randomly in the background, we need to define a point in time where the goal of the test becomes more about allowing the system to recover and end the test, than causing chaos.

-This point is defined in FoundationDB as 300 seconds into a test, `g_simulator.speedUpSimulation` is set to true.
+This point is defined in FoundationDB as 300 (simulated) seconds into a test, `g_simulator.speedUpSimulation` is set to true.
 Various `BUGGIFY` lines that can cause extensive failures are instead written as

 ```cpp
 if (g_network->isSimulated() &&